DaRiv94/coding-challenge/README.md

 ## My other projects!

 Here are some of my other projects.
-I have developed each of these from end to end without any other contributors. links go to the repository for each application.
+I have developed each of these from end to end without any other contributors.
+Links go to the repository for each application.

-- [Computer Vision Api Example](https://github.com/DaRiv94/ComputerVisionApiExample) - Full-Stack app that uses Microsoft Azure Cloud's Cognitive Services
+- [Computer Vision Api Example](https://github.com/DaRiv94/ComputerVisionApiExample) - Full-Stack app that uses Microsoft Azure Cloud's Cognitive Services.
 - [GigHub](https://github.com/DaRiv94/GigHub) - Example full-stack ASP.NET Core app for concert lovers.
 - [Geolocation](https://github.com/DaRiv94/FGR-Geolocation-App) - React front-end app that consumes external apis to find location.
 - [FGR API Docs](https://github.com/DaRiv94/FGR-API-Docs) - React front-end app that consumes FGR APIs.
 - [FGR Vidly API](https://github.com/DaRiv94/FGR-Vidly-API) - Back-end api built with Node.js and MongoDB.
 - [FGR President API](https://github.com/DaRiv94/FGR-President-API) - Back-end api built with Node.js and Azure Table Storage.
-- [FGR US Colony API](https://github.com/DaRiv94/USColoniesAzureFunction) - Back-end serverless api built with an Azure Function in the Azure cloud
+- [FGR US Colony API](https://github.com/DaRiv94/USColoniesAzureFunction) - Back-end serverless api built with an Azure Function in the Azure cloud.

 More information on each of these apps can be found at my portfolio website [http://frankieriviera.com/portfolio](http://frankieriviera.com/portfolio)